onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 4. Switch to the second tab and complete uploading the document and photo
 5. Switch to the first tab again
     - user should see `Great, that’s everything we need` screen
+    - list of items uploaded should be displayed as
+        - `Document uploaded`
+        - `Selfie uploaded`
     - user should see the `Submit verification` button
 6. Submit verification
+    - user should see `Verification complete` screen

+### 3b.
+Cross-device with link (with Liveness)
+(on private mode of: Google Chrome, Firefox browsers)

+Given user is on Passport page and link is opened with additional GET parameter `?liveness=true`

+1. Follow steps 1-3 of the test above (3a)
+2. Switch to the second tab and complete uploading the document and liveness video challenges
+3. Switch to the first tab again
+    - user should see `Great, that’s everything we need` screen
+    - list of items uploaded should be displayed as
+        - `Document uploaded`
+        - `Video uploaded`
+    - user should see the `Submit verification` button
+4. Submit verification
     - user should see `Verification complete` screen

 ### 4. Cross-device with SMS